eki-project/finn-cpp-driver/README.md

 (Project name, resource usage, output filename, xrt version etc. are all examples and to bet set by the user themselves).

-## Running Integration Tests
-To run integration tests either use the predefined cmake target, or go into ```integrationtest``` and run ```run_test.sh``` yourself.
-Note that the script makes certain assumptions on it's environment, and it may very well be that you have to tweak it in advance to run it.
-The script receives the directory in which ```config.json``` and ```finn-accel.xclbin``` reside.
-After compiling the driver with the specified header, the finished executable will be moved there as well.
-It is then executed in a special test mode, emitting the input and output data into a file.
-The shell script then checks if the input and output are equivalent and returns the result.

-__TODO: In the future, this test should be runnable with custom data inputs and outputs__
 ### Setup

 ```bash